Creating a blog using Nuxt and Nuxt Content - with TailwindCSS

 and create an articles/

+folder.
 Create a first-blog-post.md

-insert the following
+file and insert the following

 content/articles/first-blog-post.md